jpiquot/ChildTasksTemplate/content_details.md

 # Child Tasks Template extension

 Use this extension to enable creating child tasks from an existing work items and based on a template.
+Automatically you will be able to generate sub work items under a parent one and with the proper links

 ## Configuration